departmental.....blah blah blah

 Hagerty earned her BA from the University of Pennsylvania and her MFA from the Mount Royal School of Art at the Maryland Institute College of Art.
 She is the co-founder of the artist collective, Unfolding of the Wave, with her collaborator Adam Savje.
 Together they develop films and installations, which implement abstract visuals to create a space for reflecting on the nature of relationships.
 Their roving studio thrives between Boston, MA, Philadelphia, PA, and Baltimore, MD.

-ANDREW PAUL KEIPER / FACULTY
+ANDREW PAUL KEIPER / ANIMATION CHAIR

 Andrew Paul Keiper (he/they) is an artist and educator based in Baltimore, Maryland and teaches in MICA’s Animation and Film & Video programs.
 Working in sound, image and installation, Andrew's work dances across the boundaries of sound art, experimental music and sound design.